spinnaker/governance/rfc/halyard-lite.md

 ## Risks

-The primary risk here is that users do not want to migrate to Halyard Lite, either because there is an important user story that it does not support, or because it does not provide enough of an improvement as incentive for the one-time migration costs.
-As the existing Halyard will continue to be supported during the transition, the primary risk here is wasted effort if Halyard Lite does not get enough adoption to warrant continued maintenance.
-A more likely outcome is that feedback from initial testers results in updates to this plan to better support their use cases, which might delay the full GA availability of Halyard Lite.
+The primary risk here is that users do not want to migrate to kleat, either because there is an important user story that it does not support, or because it does not provide enough of an improvement as incentive for the one-time migration costs.
+As the existing Halyard will continue to be supported during the transition, the primary risk here is wasted effort if kleat does not get enough adoption to warrant continued maintenance.
+A more likely outcome is that feedback from initial testers results in updates to this plan to better support their use cases, which might delay the full GA availability of kleat.

 ## Future Possibilities